The-going/evlproject/content/ports/_index.md

 <sup>1</sup> Means that the pipeline torture tests pass (see
 `CONFIG_IRQ_PIPELINE_TORTURE_TEST`).
-This milestone guarantees that we can deliver high-priority interrupt events immediately to a guest co-kernel, regardless of the work ongoing for the main kernel.
+This milestone guarantees that we can deliver high-priority interrupt events immediately to a guest core, regardless of the work ongoing for the main kernel.

 <sup>2</sup> When this box is checked, [EVL]({{%relref
 "core/_index.md" %}})'s basic functional test suite runs properly on